10 Tips for Hiking The Narrows with Kids

 10. Have An Adult Walk Ahead

-The majority of the hike is shallow enough that you can easily see through the water to the bottom of the river.
+The majority of the hike is shallow enough that you can easily see through the water to the bottom of the river (if there hasn't been a recent storm).
 There are a few spots along the river however that are very deep.
 If you can't see down to the bottom it's best to go slow and test the depth and have an adult walk ahead of children and make sure they aren't hitting a deep patch.
 If you come to a deep patch in the river there are usually ways to cross the river and avoid having to swim (unless they want to....haha).
 I can only think of one spot at the end of the trail that I was up to my chest with no way to go around.
 Usually, children don't make it this far.